-These are discussed in more detail below.
+Details for each piece of equipment are discussed in more detail below.

 4.1 GPS Recorders

 Prior to the survey a GPS is used to as a time reference to synchronize cameras and audio recorders to.
 This is an important step because it allows all images and audio tracks to be geo-referenced later (see Section 2.5).